 Activation of the neural network

-The agent is based on simple neural network formed by 2 layers of units:
+The agent is based on a simple neural network formed by 2 layers of units:

-- The connection weights represents the Q values.
+- The connection weights represent the Q values.

 - The output units represent the q values of the possible actions (2 or 4 actions).

 The output values do not have to pass through a step or sigmoid transfer function, as usual in neural networks, but through a SoftMax function (also known as “normalized exponential function”).
 The SoftMax function allows the normalisation of the output values so they sum up to 1 while keeping a difference between them.
 This allows considering the output of the SoftMax as probability values, used to extract the action to execute.
 It means that, with zero initial connection weights, at the beginning, you will have two outputs with two 0.5 values; if you have four outputs you will have four 0.25 values.
 The SoftMax function SM[.], allowing the computation of the probabilities p[a] of selecting the different actions a, is defined as follows:

 For q ∈ Q and a ∈ A: p(a) = SM(q)=(e^(q/T)) / (Σ_j e^(q_j/T))

 T is called the “temperature parameter”, and e is the Euler number.
 For high temperatures, all output values tend to assume the same probability, instead of for low temperatures, the values tend to have great differences (to the extreme: one value is close to 1 and all the others values are close to 0).
 So the temperature allows setting how much the probabilities of selecting the different actions differ between them in correspondence to the Q values.